AnthonySinitsa/Grass/README.md

 - Lets double amount of grass objects
   - Multiply `position *= (1 / Density)` (Density being 2)

+- Added some variants to the grass positions
+  - `pos.xz += noise()`

+- Added some variants to the height of the grass with simplex noise
+  - So that height variants are clumped together
+  - `pos.y *= noise()`

 ```
 fixed4 frag (v2f i) : SV_Target